Mcp Builder

 Core MCP Documentation (Load First)

-- MCP Protocol: Fetch from
+- MCP Protocol: Start with sitemap at

-- Complete MCP specification - MCP Best Practices - Universal MCP guidelines including:
+https://modelcontextprotocol.io/sitemap.xml, then fetch specific pages with.mdsuffix - MCP Best Practices - Universal MCP guidelines including:

 - Server and tool naming conventions